mwaylabs/BlueRange-SDK-Android/README.md

 ### Relution IoT Services
 #### Service configuration
-If your app should depend on Relution services, the primary class of interest is ```RelutionIoTService```.
-As can be seen below, you must configure the service before starting it.
+If your app should be connected to Relution, use the ```RelutionIoTService```.
+As can be seen below, you must configure the service before you start it.
-- **Campaigns**: Turn on this feature, if you want to use Relution proximity messaging and get notified about executed actions that you defined in the Relution "campaigns" section.
+- **Campaigns**: Turn on this feature, if you want to use Relution proximity marketing and get notified about executed actions that you defined in the Relution "campaigns" section.
 - **Analytics**: Turn on this feature, if you want the SDK to periodically send reports to Relution, which could later be used for analytics.
 - **Heatmap**: Turn on this feature, if you want the device to send out heatmap messages.
-Relution SmartBeacons will estimate the number of devices next to them and send heatmap reports to the cloud.
+The Relution SmartBeacons will estimate the number of devices next to them and send heatmap reports to the cloud.
 - **Logging**: Turn logging on, if you want the SDK to log to the console.
 Turn this off to increase the app's overall performance.